 Say goodbye to the party planning committee and catered food.
 Your cuts may reduce or eliminate lower-priority projects despite their popularity.

 Pro Tip: Evaluate cost-saving measures that will positively impact the entire organization.
-For example, reduce utility bills by conserving energy and utilizing renewable energy devices.
+Reduce utility bills by conserving energy and utilizing renewable energy devices.
 Encourage employees to turn off appliances when not in use and utilize power-saving mode when possible.
 Open up the windows for natural light instead of relying on overhead beams.
 Unplug chargers when the device finishes charging because they still draw power from outlets.

 Think about a time when you had to deliver negative feedback to an employee trying their best.
 Even your best workers occasionally get negative feedback.
 The leadership challenge here can be difficult for any manager.